What Is an HO-2 Form?

 Because HO-2 is a named-perils policy, it only pays for damage caused by one of these events.
 If anything else causes the damage, you must pay for the repairs.

-However, HO-2 usually includes personal property and personal liability coverage.
+HO-2 usually includes personal property coverage and personal liability coverage, too.
 For example, let’s say you experience a kitchen fire.
 Your HO-2 policy may help pay for repairs to the structure of your house and cover the cost of damaged appliances and other personal belongings.
-And if the fire damages your neighbor's home, your HO-2 policy may help cover their repairs or medical bills.
+And if a fire originates in your house and spreads to your neighbor's home, your personal liability protection may help pay for repairs you're liable for.

 While HO-2 does offer broader coverage than HO-1, it still excludes some common risks you may face.
 For instance, HO-2 includes sudden and accidental discharge of water and steam but usually omits sewer backup and slow leaks.